lowRISC/opentitan/hw/ip_templates/rv_plic/doc/theory_of_operation.md

 Claim/Completion register for the target ([`CC0`](../data/rv_plic.hjson#cc0) for target 0).
 The return value of the [`CC0`](../data/rv_plic.hjson#cc0) read represents the ID of the pending interrupt that has the highest priority.
 If two or more pending interrupts have the same priority, RV_PLIC chooses the one with lowest ID.
-Only interrupts that that are enabled for the target can be claimed.
+Only interrupts that are enabled for the target can be claimed.
 The target priority threshold doesn't matter (this only factors into whether an interrupt is signalled to the target) so lower priority interrupt IDs can be returned on a read from [`CC0`](../data/rv_plic.hjson#cc0).
 If no